-Make a flier.
-If you have taken a babysitting course or have babysitting experience, the first thing most babysitters do is to make a flier.
-Include information such as your name, your availability, your phone number and the fact that you have experience.
+Make a flyer.
+If you have taken a babysitting course or have babysitting experience, make a flier.
+Include information such as your name, your availability, your phone number and your level of experience.

-Be sure your parents are aware that you are posting these fliers and have them either screen calls that come in for you and/or go along to the babysitting interview with you.
+Be sure your parents are aware that you are posting these fliers.
+Have them either screen calls that come in for you and/or go along to the babysitting interview with you.

 You might also consider passing out fliers or business cards to parents at local playgrounds.